 Vacation in the capital!
 Raleigh is the proud city center of the stunning state of North Carolina.
 It is known as a bustling technological hub, an inspiring outdoor wonderland, and a welcoming Southern treasure.

-Here, visitors can explore everything from the personal intricacies of art to the thrilling tales of history, right down to the ethereal beauty of the forests.
-There is so much wrapped into such an interesting town; you may just need a checklist to get through it all.
+There are ample of Raleigh attractions to explore, ranging from the personal intricacies of art to the thrilling tales of history, right down to the ethereal beauty of the forests.
+So much is wrapped into such an exciting city; you may need a checklist to get through it all.

 Check out these top 10 tourist attractions in Raleigh to get started on your dream vacay.